What is a peer mentor?

 - Actively engage with Student Mentee(s) between June and November.

-- Represent the program and greet new students at Registration Assistance Days (RAD) in late June, and O-DAYS! in September as well as other OCAD U events where Peer Mentor presence is beneficial.
+- Represent the program and greet new students at Registration Assistance Days (RAD) in late June, and orientation and welcome (O-DAYS!) in September as well as other OCAD U events where Peer Mentor presence is beneficial.

 - Initiate contact, make introductions and clarify their preferred method of communication.